 - A data intake and consolidation system to support data submission by FYSB-funded grantees, and

-- The RHY-HMIS Dashboard, which will provide access to the data collected by RHY-funded grantees and federal staff.
+- The RHY-HMIS Dashboard, provides access to the data collected by RHY-funded grantees and federal staff.

 The improved RHY-HMIS data collection system will provide FYSB with information necessary for decision making to enhance outcomes at the program level and nationally by:

 - Improving data quality and integrity,

-- Allowing for seamless integration between RHY-Point and the RHY-HMIS Dashboard,
+- Allowing for seamless integration between RHY-HMIS and the Dashboard,

 - Enhancing the grantee user experience,